Sitka Community Boatyard

 What kind of boats will use the boatyard?

 Boats of various sizes will use the boatyard, including recreational and commercial fishing vessels, sailboats, yachts, workboats, tenders, and multi-day charter vessels used for hunting, fishing, ecotours, and sightseeing.
-Local boats will have access to the boatyard, but the facility will also be open to those from surrounding communities and down south, creating a new source of outside revenue for Sitka.
+Local boats will have access to the boatyard, but the facility will also be open to those from surrounding communities and down South, creating a new source of outside revenue for Sitka.

 What kind of work will be done at the boatyard?